rradfar/front-end-interview-questions/css.md

 </details>

+---

-<li>Is it possible to use an image as a border for an element?</li>
+Q. Is it possible to use an image as a border for an element?

 <details><summary>Answer</summary>